-- Students who previously passed a course may only repeat that course one additional time (two total attempts). - Students who have attempted but not passed a course may repeat the course two additional times (three total attempts). - The grade received on the last course repeat becomes the final grade and supersedes all other grades for that course.
-It will replace all other grades for that course in the CGPA calculation. - All final grades are reflected on the official transcript; repeated courses are designated by "." - Students who do not successfully pass a required course three times will be dismissed from the program.
-Students dismissed from a program for failing a required course after three attempts cannot be readmitted into the same program or into another program that requires the same course. - All program-specific grading requirements and restrictions on course repeats stipulated by state regulatory and accrediting bodies or the campus catalog must be followed.
+- Students who previously passed a course may only repeat that course one additional time (two total attempts). - Students who have attempted but not passed a course may repeat the course two additional times (three total attempts).

+- Nursing students are allowed to repeat no more than two courses in the Nursing program.
+If a student fails a course on his/her first attempt, the student will be provided one opportunity to repeat the course.
+Students who fail to pass the course the second time will not be permitted to remain in the program. - Any student who earns less than a C (75%) for any course in the Nursing program will be considered to have not passed the course and will have one opportunity to repeat and pass the course.
+If the student fails the course on the second attempt, the student will be dismissed from the Nursing program.
+Students who achieve a grade of C (75%) or above on the theory component of a course and "Fail" the clinical/lab component will not pass the course. - The grade received on the last course repeat becomes the final grade and supersedes all other grades for that course.
+It will replace all other grades for that course in the CGPA calculation. - All final grades are reflected on the official transcript; repeated courses are designated by "." - Students who do not successfully pass a required course after three attempts will be dismissed from the program.
+Students dismissed from a program for failing a required course three times cannot be readmitted into the same program or into another program that requires the same course. - All program-specific grading requirements and restrictions on course repeats stipulated by state regulatory and accrediting bodies or the campus catalog must be followed.